 Truth is…

-Canon EOS 7D Mark II is one of the most advanced APS-C sensor DSLRs at the moment.
+Canon EOS 7D Mark II stands out as one of the best DSLRs for sports photography currently available.

 In fact, it is one of the best Canon cameras for sports on the market today.
 It’s also one of the best DSLR cameras under a $2000 budget (with the kit lens that you can use for this type of photography).